The Local Authority Wants Proof. Most Parents Don't Know What's Enough.

 You start searching.
 Facebook groups tell you to send nothing — "the less the LA knows, the better."
 The council's own handbook expects a structured timetable, National Curriculum coverage, and work samples.
 Etsy has hundreds of "homeschool portfolio templates" — but they're all American, full of "Middle School Transcripts" and "GPA calculators" that don't exist in English law.
 Education Otherwise provides excellent legal defence, but no fillable templates for actually building the documentation.
 You're stuck between militant refusal and servile over-compliance, with no practical middle ground.

-The England Portfolio & Assessment Templates give you that middle ground.
-Every template uses exact DfE terminology, is structured around the legal standard of "suitable education" under the Education Act 1996, and is designed to satisfy Local Authority enquiries firmly and professionally — without accidentally inviting the kind of scrutiny that comes from sharing more than the law requires.
+The England Portfolio & Assessment Templates are built around a principle we call Structured Sufficiency: demonstrate exactly enough to satisfy the law, in the exact language the law uses, without sharing a single thing more than required.
+Every template uses DfE terminology, is structured around the legal standard of "suitable education" under the Education Act 1996, and is designed to close LA enquiries firmly and professionally — not invite deeper scrutiny.
 Plus, it includes the two things no other guide covers: a complete GCSE private candidate logistics tracker and a UCAS Academic Reference framework for home-educated university applicants.

 What's Inside